vidify/vidify/README.md

 ## Installation
 * You can use pip to install it: `pip3 install spotivids --user`.
 If you want to use mpv instead of VLC, just use `pip3 install 'spotivids[mpv]' --user` instead.

-* If you're on Arch Linux, you can install it from the AUR: [`spotivids`](https://aur.archlinux.org/packages/spotivids/)
+* You can download the latest stable [release](https://github.com/marioortizmanero/spotivids/releases).
+There should be binaries avaliable for Mac OS, Linux and Windows.
+These already include mpv support.

-* You can also download the latest stable [release](https://github.com/marioortizmanero/spotivids/releases).
-Uncompress the `spotivids-X.Y.Z.tar.gz` file and run inside the folder: `pip3 install . --user` (or `pip3 install '.[mpv]' --user` if you want to use mpv instead of VLC)
+* If you're on Arch Linux, you can install it from the AUR: [`spotivids`](https://aur.archlinux.org/packages/spotivids/).
+Install [python-mpv](https://aur.archlinux.org/packages/python-mpv/) for mpv support.

 ## Usage
-Just running `spotivids` in your terminal should work, but here's more info about how to configure this module:
+I'm working towards making this program a full GUI with as little interaction with the terminal as possible.
+The GUI should be intuitive enough to not need a tutorial.
+But you can still combine the terminal usage with the GUI:

 ```
 usage: spotivids [-h] [-v] [--debug] [--config-file CONFIG_PATH] [-n] [-f]